Is Beyoncé Buying Back Ivy Park After Topshop Business Partner's #MeToo Scandal Or Not?

-When reports surfaced that Beyoncé planned to buy back Ivy Park from the disgraced Topshop mogul Philip Green on Thursday, fans were grateful she was making the right decision to disassociate herself from Green following the allegations of sexual harassment brought against him last month, which was revealed in Parliament.
-One thing though — is it actually happening?
+When reports surfaced that Beyoncé planned to buy back Ivy Park from disgraced Topshop mogul Philip Green on Thursday, it fell on keen ears.
+Beyoncé-related news (about music, babies, and more) tends to permeate the web instantly, so why wouldn't apparel-business rumors spread just as fast?
+Fans were grateful the Lemonade creator was making the right decision to disassociate herself with Green following the allegations of sexual harassment brought against him last month, which was revealed via British Parliament.

 Though several media outlets report that Beyoncé is divesting from Green and taking 100% of Ivy Park with her, the news has yet to be officially confirmed.
 Teen Vogue, for example, cites a tweet — from an unofficial "Beyoncé Collection" account — that reads "Beyoncé has ended her joint venture with Sir Philip Green after allegations of racial abuse and sexual harassment, buying his 50% stake in Ivy Park.
 Parkwood Entertainment now owns the brand in full."
 The tweet was published from an iPhone.